radrich/richarmstrong.net/_posts/2024-04-05-rip-taptapkaboom.md

 Then just branded my teaching stuff as TapTapKaboom.
 Now, it’s all me, Rich Armstrong.

-I needed to be authentic.
+I want &amp; need to be authentic.

 TapTapKaboom is a brand name—an epic one.
 But it doesn’t make sense for what I’m doing.